Centralization and Stability in Formal Constitutions: Introduction

-\cite{stableSimpleGames} considers stability of voting rules when voters aim to maximize their power indices in simple games, which are more general than WVGs.
+\cite{stableSimpleGames} considers stability of voting rules when voters aim to maximize their power indices in simple games \yotam{Explain here why I generally stir clear of power indices, and also why unbiased i.i.d. roughly (or not roughly?) relates to Rae/Banzhaf indices.
+The Condorcet Jury theorem is less relevant actually}, which are more general than WVGs.
 When applied to WVGs, their results greatly simplify and shows that (with their additional axioms) only dictatorships are minimally stable.
 We take a similar approach in Section~\ref{sec:jury}, but also incorporate ``Condorcet Jury Theorem'' effects, which allows us to have a more nuanced outcome with (possibly) multiple stable rules, including a large committee.

 More broadly, the works on \textit{Institution Design} are highly relevant to us, most prominently Acemoglu \& Robinson \cite{acemoglu2001theory}.
 Our model differs in key aspects: (i) In our theoretical results of Sections~\ref{sec:opt_pess},~\ref{sec:iid}, all agents are apriori the same, and we do not make an apriori distinction between ``rich'' and ``poor''.
 This changes in Section~\ref{sec:jury}, which aims to connect more with \cite{acemoglu2001theory}. (ii) All power in our setting is formal.
 There is no ``De Facto'' power in the form of rebellion, and change only comes from within the system itself, following its power structure. (iii) We consider a large variety of governance forms, rather than a binary state of oligarchy / democracy.